-March of Dimes Door-to-Door Campaign is the longest running fundraiser of its kind in North America.
-For over sixty-five years March of Dimes has depended on the kindness and generosity of Canadians who open their doors, heart and wallets during our annual Door-to-Door Campaign.
+March of Dimes Community Canvass door-to-door campaign is the longest running fundraiser of its kind in North America.
+For over sixty-five years March of Dimes has depended on the kindness and generosity of Canadians who open their doors, heart and wallets during our annual campaign.
 This tradition started in 1949 when "Marching Mothers" went door to door to raise money for a polio cure.
 Thanks to their efforts, a vaccine was found and Canada was the first country to be declared polio-free.

-Today, the 2016-17 campaign saw over 4,000 volunteer canvassers going door-to-door as well as online to help raise money for children and adults living with physical disabilities.
+Today, the 2017-18 Community Canvass campaign will see over 4,000 volunteer canvassers going door-to-door as well as online to help raise money for children and adults living with physical disabilities.

 Your support allows us to help over 75,000 Canadians with disabilities that we serve.
 With your generous donations, we are able to offer a variety of donor-funded programs including Conductive Education®, Attendant Services, employment services, life skills training, recreational and social opportunities, funding for home safety equipment, vehicle modification, and support for polio and stroke survivors, people living with acquired brain injuries, their loved ones, and caregivers.